 - Portfolio: lets you track the value of your assets in a simple manner

-- News: delivers a stream of latest blockchain-related news to your device
+- News: delivers a stream of the latest blockchain-related news to your device

-- Market data: brings price moves, market caps and trends at your fingertips
+- Market data: brings price moves, market caps, and trends to your fingertips

 - Block explorers: lets you track transaction data of several blockchains

 Within the wallet, you’ll find aspects like an industry-standard 12-word generation phrase that is portable to and from other wallets, sensitive information like your backup phrase and private keys not being downloaded by the wallet provider (local storage), AES-256 encryption enhanced by 5000 rounds of pbkdf2 password hashing, Hierarchical Deterministic (HD) wallet support, integration with ShapeShift, QR code supported transactions and more.
 On the flip side, the wallet has shown not to be the safest storage option in the past, including this vulnerability and its lack of 2-factor authentication.

 Here is a full review of Jaxx Wallet.